 Nourishment at a cellular level will require you to compensate for the deficiencies you have accumulated over the years and the deficiencies expected after weight loss surgery.
 Research has proven that the only way to replenish these deficiencies is through Bariatric Supplementation.
 This means that a Bariatric Multivitamin and a Bariatric Protein source prior to the Gastric Bypass will enormously increase your safety profile and a successful outcome.
 Mental preparation includes looking at the way we relate to food and being proactive about a healthier diet and lifestyle.

-What’s the price for a gastric revision?
+What’s the price for a bariatric revision?

-Depending on the type of gastric surgery requested, prices can vary from around $5,400 to $9,000 dollars.
+Depending on the type of bariatric surgery requested, prices can vary from around $5,400 to $9,000 dollars.
 We suggest you look into testimonials online, talk to other patients, and don’t be misled by price.
 The savings by coming to OCC is around 50% of the cost in the US.
 Don’t risk it by looking for the lowest price.
 Your health and wellbeing are very valuable.

 What does OCC deliver in a bariatric revision surgery package?